mackstann/htpicker/README.markdown

 a webpage, such as reading the contents of a directory on the filesystem, or executing a program to play a file.

-htpicker also doesn't care about your screen resolution or anything else related to your video setup, any more than Firefox or Chrome or MPlayer would.
+Since htpicker's GUI is written in HTML and JavaScript (using WebKit), it does not engage any special video modes or cause problems with switching to other programs.
+It can run in a window or fullscreen (the toggle is in the config file).
+Despite using WebKit for its GUI, it is not a web application, and does not access the network in any way.

 To do
 =====

+* Joystick support
+* Remote (lirc) support
+* Theming via CSS
+* JavaScript hacking/hooks
+* Thumbnails (maybe)
+* Perhaps expanding the UI to be more than just a file list.
-* There is currently no convenient way to exit the program, which is especially annoying since it runs full screen, so you don't have a window titlebar or close button.
+* There is currently no convenient way to exit the program, which is especially annoying when it runs full screen, since you don't have a window titlebar or close button.
 Ctrl-C it if you run it from a shell, or kill it via whatever means are at your disposal.

-* Remote (lirc) support, or at least documentation of how to do it.

-* Joystick support